Skip To Main Content

 Restoration Ecology - Youth Engaged in Sustainable Systems (YESS)

-Location/Time: Riverview Learning Center (RLC) and various project sites 8:30 AM - 3:30 PM Thursday June 26 to Friday August 1 NOTE DAILY TIMES AND EXTENDED REQUIRED DATES OF ATTENDANCE
+Location/Time: Riverview Learning Center (RLC) and various project sites 8:30 AM - 3:30 PM June 29 - August 4.
+This class is 26 days.
+NOTE DAILY TIMES AND EXTENDED REQUIRED DATES OF ATTENDANCE

 Description: Youth Engaged in Sustainable Systems (YESS) is a career-connected, high school student internship program that the Mountains to Sound Greenway Trust (Greenway) runs in partnership with the Riverview School District, Washington Network for Innovative Careers (WANIC), and Pacific Education Institute (PEI).
 Throughout the program, student interns will build the skills, knowledge, and excitement needed to pursue green careers while earning a stipend and credit toward graduation.
 This is both a summer course and a professional development opportunity.
 Topics covered include: